InformaticsMatters/nextflow-pcluster/README.md

     Slurm as the workload manager and a single work queue

 The wizard will prompt you with a number of questions.
-A typical set of responses is reproduced for convenience here.
-Here, the configuration is saved to the local file `config`: -
+A typical set of responses for a minimal cluster with auto-generated VPC is reproduced for convenience below.
+Here, the configuration is saved to the local file `config`.

+Remove any existing configuration file if it exists...

+    $ rm config

+Then run the configuration wizard: -

     $ pcluster configure -c ./config
     [...]